 Background / Design Area

-The companion article to this guide, Designing a VuMark in Adobe Illustrator, will show you how to implement these guidelines in Adobe Illustrator to output an SVG file that will be used to generate your VuMark in the Target Manager.
+The companion article to this guide, Designing a VuMark in Adobe Illustrator, will show you how to implement these guidelines in Adobe Illustrator and to output an SVG file that will be used to generate your VuMark in the Target Manager.